pyranha-labs/textology/README.md

 ### The study of making interactive UIs with text.

 Why should GUIs have all the fun?
-Textology helps create TUIs by extending the amazing functionality of [Textual](https://github.com/Textualize/textual) and [Rich](https://github.com/Textualize/rich), with design principles from other well known libraries and frameworks.
+Textology extends the amazing functionality of [Textual](https://github.com/Textualize/textual) and [Rich](https://github.com/Textualize/rich), to help create TUIs with popular UI design patterns and principals from web and mobile frameworks.
+Refer to [Top Features](#top-features) for a summary of the extensions provided.

+#### Additional Background

 Commonly known as Text (or Terminal) User Interfaces, the goal of a TUI (Tooey) is to provide as close as possible to a traditional GUI experience straight from a terminal.
 Why?
 Not all environments allow full graphical